 IDOT has in place several programs dealing with litter removal.
 IDOT also has the Adopt-A-Highway Program with numerous local groups and organizations responsible for litter and debris removal along a sponsored section of roadway.
-IDOT also works with the Gateway Green Group in the Chicago area for litter pickup along the expressways.
-IDOT resumed work with Cook county Sheriff's Department for litter pick up.
+IDOT District 1 also works with the Chicago Gateway Green Committee in Chicago for litter pickup along the expressways.

 The goals for the Erosion Control Deficiency Deduction, SWPPPs, hazardous materials spill procedures, environmental compliance audits, and IDOT/DOC litter, Adopt-A-Highway and debris removal programs generally are continuing to be met and IDOT is continuing to make improvements.
-The Department continues its storm sewer outfall mapping efforts and coordinate an illicit discharge program by maintenance forces.
+District 1 continues its storm sewer outfall mapping efforts.
+IDOT developed protocols for pesticide spill management and provided to districts.
+All districts have had an Environmental Compliance completed at maintenance yards and/or materials laboratories.